 There’s more from Charlotte, all from Boone:

-- Sunday night marked Brandon Miller‘s return to the court for the first time since tearing a ligament in his right wrist in January.
+- Sunday night marked Brandon Miller‘s return to the court for the first time since he tore a ligament in his right wrist in January.
 Boone notes that Miller didn’t show any lingering effects from the injury, throwing down a pair of dunks with his right hand and driving into the lane with no fear of contact.
 “Just getting that feel back,” Miller said.
 “I haven’t played basketball with my guys in a long time, so I would say just getting the feel back and building that confidence and bond that we have with our teammates, just being that stronger every day.”

 - Rookies Liam McNeeley and Ryan Kalkbrenner also saw significant minutes in their debuts Sunday night.
 They both displayed a mix of inexperience and positive plays, and Lee was encouraged by what he saw.
 “I think everyone got to see what these kids are about,” he said.
 “Our young rookies, they’re fearless, they don’t back down.
 Their competitive spirit, their winning spirit, they’re coming up with offensive rebounds, they’re diving on the floor for loose balls.
 There’s a physicality, there’s a togetherness.”